ikmb-denbi/genome-annotation/docs/output.md

 You can also see the output of each intermediate step, which is saved in specific folders inside the output directory.
 Of special interest are:

 * `outdir/Hints/`
-  * Each separate hints file.
+  * each separate hints file.
 * `outdir/pipeline_info/`
   * reports on pipeline performance.